YakBarber/weid/README.md

 #### Examples

-This will create a single query with two possible answers:
+##### Create a single query with two possible answers:

     weid -q "How are you feeling?" -a "good" -a "bad"

-The following will create two queries, the first with three possible answers, and the second with only one.
+##### Create two queries which share a single answer:

     weid -a "spicy!" -q "How are you feeling?" -a "good" -a "bad" -q "What rhymes with klicy?"

-The `-a "spicy!"` argument occurs before any queries are defined, so it is a general answer that is available to all queries.
-The other two answers only apply to the query that preceded them.
+Definition happens left to right.
+The `-a "spicy!"` argument occurs before any queries are defined, so it is a default answer that is available to all queries.
+The other answers only apply to the query that preceded them.

-The result will be something like:
+The resulting prompt will be something like:

     How are you feeling?
     [1] good